HermanMartinus/justsketchme-frontend/_drafts/how-video-game-fashion-went-from-inspired-to-k-pop-to-nickelback...to-worse.md

 Nowadays, video games' longstanding history of eccentric clothing is being refreshed with more practical, and often tactical, accoutrements and this isn't necessarily a bad thing.

-Look to one of gaming's most sartorial icons, the one and only Lara Croft, who eschewed shorty short daisy dukes in favour of attire more suited to getting the shit beaten out of her and the occasional tumble off a steep cliff.
+Look to one of gaming's most enduring sartorial icons, the one and only Lara Croft.
+She eschewed shorty short daisy dukes in favour of attire more suited to getting the shit beaten out of her and the occasional tumble off a steep cliff.
+That's perfectly okay, and probably favourable to her previous lack of protection against the... elements.

 But on the other end of the proverbial fashion spectrum lie the most egregious of offenders, inspired by none other than mediocrity and mass-market appeal.
 The idea that a contemporary male protagonist can sport billowing sleeves and the occasional accessory is now but a whisper of yesteryear and even those aforementioned JRPG's are following suit and ramping up testosterone and banality in order to hit as many of those demographic quads as possible.

 ![](/uploads/yucihq0djipbj5jn3wtk.jpeg)

 I imagine the conversation goes something like this, 'Nah that title won't sell at all, middle America won't want their kids to play as a guy wearing a skirt unless he's a samurai and also a grey-haired white male.
-It'll do poorly with the 18-49, trust me.
+It'll do poorly with  18-49, trust me.
 Let's go ahead and secure distribution for that one with the ex-marine that needs to save his wife and is also in space.
 No, not that one, the other one.
 No, not that one...'
 You get the point.

 No one, and I mean no one, wants to play a game as a woman or a man that might be mistaken for one, right?
 (Eyeroll and drum roll please) This kind of preemptive creative decision, one that is meant to increase appeal and decrease any opportunity for misunderstanding, is not borne from the creative output of qualified artists and designers, but from a boardroom.